TheSoundCoder/GameChatBalancer/README.md

   - GND = black
   - 5V / 3.3V = red
   - Signal = green
 - The board is conected via an USB cable to the PC.
+Make sure to check what kind of USB cable is needed for your board.
 - As listed in the Pricing indication I used a **Seeed Xiao SAMD21 Cortex M0+** instead of an Arduino.
 It comes cheap (5,60€), has a lot of analogue connectors and a very small footprint (20mm x 17,5mm x 3,5mm) to fit into a small housing.
+Last but not least it has a USB-C connector.

 ## Schematic
 In the schematic below, you find two options: